Boris Malagurski

-Boris Malagurski (Борис Малагурски; born 11 August 1988) is a Serbian-Canadian film director, producer, writer, political commentator, television host, and activist.
+Boris Malagurski (Борис Малагурски; born 11 August 1988) is a Serbian and Canadian film director, producer, writer, political commentator, television host, and activist.
 His films include the documentary series The Weight of Chains.

 Early life and education

-Born to Branislav Malagurski and Slavica Malagurski, Boris grew up in the northern Serbian town of Subotica.
+Born to Branislav and Slavica Malagurski, he grew up in the northern Serbian town of Subotica.
 In an interview for Literární noviny, Prague's cultural and political journal, Malagurski said that his last name originates from the Polish town of Mała Góra.

 Malagurski emigrated to Canada in 2005 and made a documentary film about his move from Serbia called The Canada Project.
 Excerpts from the film were shown on Serbian National Television, as a part of Mira Adanja-Polak's TV show.
-Since then, Malagurski identifies himself as Serbian-Canadian.
+Since then, Malagurski identifies himself as both Serbian and Canadian.
 While studying Film Production at the University of British Columbia, Malagurski organized protests in Vancouver against Kosovo's declaration of independence and received help from Canadian journalist Scott Taylor and Irish diplomat Mary Walsh in making his film about Kosovo.
 Malagurski became a Canadian citizen and remained in Canada until 2011, when he returned to work in Serbia.

-Malagurski attended Kitsilano Secondary School in Kitsilano neighbourhood of Vancouver, British Columbia.
-Malagurski earned his bachelor's degree in film production from the University of British Columbia.
+Malagurski attended Kitsilano Secondary School in Kitsilano neighbourhood of Vancouver.
+He earned his bachelor's degree in film production from the University of British Columbia.
 In July 2019, he earned his master's degree in film from the University of Staffordshire.

 Career

-In 2010, the newspaper Politika described Malagurski as the "Serbian Michael Moore", though Malagurski himself had spoken of his use of "Michael Moore post-production techniques", earlier in the same year.
+In 2010, Serbian newspaper Politika described Malagurski as the "Serbian Michael Moore", though himself had spoken of his use of "Michael Moore post-production techniques" earlier that year.